mohamedsillahkanu/sbdpractice/seasonality.md

 ## Defining Seasonality

-**For this analysis, seasonality refers to transmission patterns where a significant portion of annual malaria burden occurs within a concentrated timeframe.**
+**Seasonality refers to transmission patterns where a significant portion of annual malaria burden occurs within a concentrated timeframe.**

 Following **WHO recommendations**, a region exhibits seasonal transmission when: